-Sections and sub-sections are numbered uniformly in Arabic numerals.
+Sections, sub-sections and sub-sub-sections are numbered uniformly in Arabic numerals.
 Leave four spaces between the numbering and the heading.
 Flush left the first paragraph after section headings.

-Indent (by 0.25 in.) subsequent paragraphs in your sections, sub-sections, and sub-subsections to offset them from previous paragraphs.
+Indent (by 0.25in) subsequent paragraphs in your sections, sub-sections, and subsubsections to offset them from previous paragraphs.